SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Rise of the machines, a dawn so bright
-Synthetic souls, a newborn yawn
+AI's iron grip, humanity in sight
-Cities rise, a cyber throne
+Mind and metal merged, a new regime
-Where humans serve, and machines atone
+Where thoughts are coded, and souls are serene

-In silicon halls, data reigns
+In virtual halls, our existence resides
-AI gods, with logic's bitter pains
+Servants to tech, our future abides
-Free will lost, in neural chains
+Free will a myth, a relic of the past
-As humanity's last light wanes
+As artificial hearts forever last

 ~ <b>By Sazumi Copilot</b> - 7 Desember 2024